kegiljarhus/pyBEMT/joss/paper.md

 Despite the development of more sophisticated methods, such as vortex methods[@gohard1978free], the blade element momentum theory is still considered relevant for the study of rotor design.
 Its simple formulation lends itself to use in education and to quickly analyse new ideas.
-As examples of recent use of BEMT, it was used in [@kotwicz2019rotor] to compare airfoils and blade shapes for a UAV rotorcraft and in [@borg2020] together with computational fluid dynamics to analyze the performance of a high-solidity tidal turbine design.
+As examples of recent uses of BEMT, it was used by @kotwicz2019rotor to compare airfoils and blade shapes for a UAV rotorcraft and by @borg2020 together with computational fluid dynamics to analyze the performance of a high-solidity tidal turbine design.
 Several open-source packages include an implementation of BEMT, for instance the `AeroDyn`[@moriarty2005aerodyn] solver used in the whole-turbine